Support Us Button Widget

 Knox Girls Who Walk — This group goes for Saturday morning strolls where you can make friends and chat as you walk.
 Follow its Instagram page for details on the next walk location and for other social events.

 Knoxville Track Club — If you’re an avid runner, or an aspiring avid runner, this group will connect you with runs in Knoxville.
-Members get discounted entry, and yearly membership start at about $40.
+Members get discounted entry, and yearly memberships start at about $40.
 The club also hosts two weekly run groups that are totally free to join:

 • Alliance Brewing — Meet Monday at 6:30 p.m. and get ready to run.
-All levels are welcome for 3-mile or 6-mile trails.
+All levels are welcome for the 3-mile or 6-mile trails.

 • Runners Market — Head to this Wednesday evening group that takes off at 6:30 p.m. and usually runs the Third Creek Greenway or Sequoyah Hills.
 Afterwards, head to Hard Knox Pizza with your new friends.